 A common birth injury or birth trauma is shoulder dystocia.
 This is a condition where, after a baby’s head has delivered, it becomes apparent the baby’s shoulders are too big to fit through the mother’s birth canal.
 The physician has only minutes to manage the situation while the baby is stuck in that position, though, since the umbilical cord is likely being compressed, cutting off oxygen which could lead to brain injury.
-The proper way to manage a shoulder dystocia is through maneuvers that relieve pressure on the shoulder.
+The proper way to manage shoulder dystocia is through maneuvers that relieve pressure on the shoulder.
 The improper response is to pull on the baby’s head.
 Pulling on the head causes excessive traction resulting in shoulder dystocia, an injury to the delicate and complex of nerves running from the spinal cord to the arms, known as the brachial plexus nerves.

 If your child was injured by improper delivery procedures or by an obstetrician’s failure to perform a c-section, you may have a claim for obstetric malpractice.
 Contact our firm for a free consultation with a lawyer with the appropriate experience to answer your questions.
-Our firm, Ury & Moskow, serves clients in Norwalk, Stamford, Bridgeport, New Haven, Hartford, Danbury, Waterbury and all of Connecticut, and in New York and Washington, DC.
+Our firm, Ury & Moskow, LLC, serves clients in Norwalk, Stamford, Bridgeport, New Haven, Hartford, Danbury, Waterbury and all of Connecticut, and in New York and Washington, DC.

 Permanent brachial plexus injury: Erb’s palsy